aivic/datascience/notes/machine learning objectives II.md

 D: Swiss roll data-set generated using sklearn.datasets.make_SwissRoll method
 D: Paired cluster data-set generated using sklearn.datasets.make_paired_cluster method
 D: Paired cluster data-set generated using sklearn.datasets.make_PairedCluster method

+# Detecting outliers in a data set using scikit-learn

+### Remember
+Q: Which visualization technique is used to detect outliers in a sample?
+A: Boxplot
+D: Bar graph
+D: Area chart
+D: Pie chart

+### Understand
+Q: What is the difference between outlier detection and novelty detection?
+A: Outlier detection locates outliers in existing samples whereas novelty detection locates outliers in upcoming sample.
+D: Outlier detection locates outliers in upcoming sample whereas novelty detection locates outliers in existing samples.
+D: In outlier detection process the training data holds outliers whereas in novelty detection process the training data may or may not holds outliers.
+D: In outlier detection process the training data doesn't holds outliers whereas in novelty detection the training data holds outliers.
+### Apply
+Q: You have a classification data-set with the presence of several positive as well as negative outliers.
+How can you implement a bootstrapped Isolation Forest algorithm choosing 15 number of features to train each base estimator?
+A: sklearn.ensemble.IsolationForest(max_features=15, bootstrap=True)
+D: sklearn.ensemble.IsolationForest(bootstrap=True)
+D: sklearn.ensemble.IsolationForestAlgorithm(max_features=15, bootstrap=True)
+D: sklearn.ensemble.IsolationForestAlgorithm(bootstrap=T)

+### Analyze
+Q: You are working on a medium sized Gaussian distributed dataset which can have the presence of outliers.
+Assuming the outliers need to be observed visually, how can you detect the outliers in this dataset, given the proportion of outliers is 0.19?
+A: sklearn.covariance.EllipticEnvelope(contamination=0.19)
+D: sklearn.covariance.EllipticEnvelope(proportion=0.19)
+D: sklearn.preprocessing.GaussianOutlier(contamination=0.19)
+D: sklearn.preprocessing.GaussianOutlier(proportion=0.19)